dagnall53/MarineMultiDisplay/README.md

 The module also natively supports NME2000.

-## MODULE Hardware Requirements

-The code is based on the WAVESHARE  4.0 Inch ESP32-S3  Touch Screen LCD.
-There are sometimes two versions.
-I bough the one without Touch by mistake.
-I have not confirmed Touch operation.

-# Victron BLE device display
+### Victron BLE device display

 I have been adding the ability to switch the display to show Victron BLE data from suitable Victron devices.
 ![victrondisplay](https://github.com/user-attachments/assets/a0685f92-06f6-4189-8c27-e6e044bc54d0)
 This uses regular, repeated, BLE scanning for Victron devices and a subsequent screen display of parameters obtained.
 This is immensely powerful, but interrupts the main wifi for one second every time it scans for BLE devices.
 It cannot therefore be used simultaneously with the standard NMEA display routines.
-The Victron display is accessible via "experimental".
-I would emphasize that this feature/capability is experimental!

 There are two critical files for the display are vconfig.txt. (which has the Victron device Mac, key and names), and colortest.txt which has some settings to allow simulation of victron devices and other inputs useful during development.
 The display page uses a jpg (vicback.jpg) as a background for a more colourful display.
-The code recognises only Solar chargers , SmartShunt and ( tested and found to be very faulty! ) IP65 AC chargers.
+The code recognises only Solar chargers , SmartShunt and IP65 AC chargers.
 The graphical format of the display is defined in VICTRONBLE.cpp and (vconfig.txt).
 Each device has selected data displayed in a box with selectable position and height (but with fixed fonts and width).
+You will need to obtain the MAC and KEY via the victron app (see the device settings) and your devices must be connectable via the app.

 There is a Simulate option, selectable in colortest, this initiates a crude simulation, suitable for assisting in code development.
 This works most logically with my default Vconfig.txt file.